-- Preheat your oven to 180°C and grease an ovenproof casserole dish that holds around 2 liters.
+- Preheat your oven to 190°C and grease an ovenproof casserole dish that holds around 2 liters.

-- Then beat in the apricot jam, until you get a creamy consistency.
+- In a large bowl, beat the castor sugar and eggs until fluffy and then beat in the apricot jam, until you get a creamy consistency.

 - Melt the butter in a small pot on a medium heat and add the vinegar and milk.

 - Sift your dry ingredients into your large bowl.

 - Now add the above mixture butter and milk mixture to your bowl and mix well.

 - Now add the eggs and combine well.

 - Pour the mixture into the ovenproof dish and bake for 30-40 minutes until the top is nicely browned and a skewer comes out dry when used to test.

 - Melt all the sauce ingredients together in a small pot over a medium heat.